-Although we usually work with both parents/caregivers as outlined above we are not required to and generally do not seek permission from a non-attending parent to see or work with a child/young person.
-(Section: 5.4 page 223 and 7.5, page 227 - Australian Code of Ethics for Psychologists in working with young people, 2018).
-In other words, consent from one legal guardian is sufficient for a child to receive therapy.
+Given time constraints and nature of our role, like other medical practitioners, we are not required to (and generally do not) seek permission from the non-attending parent to work with the child/young person (Section: 5.4 page 223 and 7.5, page 227 - Australian Code of Ethics for Psychologists in working with young people, 2018).
+In other words, consent from one legal guardian is sufficient for a child to receive therapy (or neither if the child is able to give consent for treatment themselves under "Gillick competency tests").